Throwing a vegan Tea Party is a great way to socialize and have fun with your veggie (and non-veggie!) friends and family.

 Teacups and teapot

-I absolutely love teacups.
-They are so cute and elegant at the same time, and I admit it’s not only tea I drink from it (just like with wine glasses; I am alcohol intolerant so I don’t drink wine, but I like to drink apple juice from a wine glass and pretend it’s wine, hehe.
-I swear I’m a functioning adult woman).
+They are so cute and elegant at the same time, and I admit it’s not only tea I drink from it (just like with wine glasses; I am alcohol intolerant so I don’t drink wine, but I like to drink apple juice from a wine glass and pretend it’s wine… I swear I’m a functioning adult woman).

 Fun fact: the holding up of the little finger actually stopped being a thing, when Britts changed the type of cup they drink from.
 It was used as a balancing technique.

 I like to choose matching cups and pots, so they have a nice orderly vibe about them.

 Vegan Warning: a lot of china (porcelain) products contain bone char, so when you purchase one, make sure they are vegan-friendy.

 Usually I’m not all for fancy things, but afternoon tea parties are a completely different things.
-To me at least they are all about feeling like a princess for a few hours.
+To me at least they are all about feeling like a royal for a few hours.

 You don’t really have to go to extremes with table decorations, but a few tasteful pieces will brighten up the scene.

 Here you can find a few vegan afternoon tea party recipes, that will surely be a huge success.

-Scones are another main food to serve with tea.
+Tea cakes and scones are another main food to serve with tea.
 They are delicious and you can pair them with any jam you like.
 I mostly recommend berry jams, like strawberry, raspberry or blueberry.